vinefeeder/VineFeeder/README.md

     Download Media: Select a media item to start the download process.
 **Services**

-Currently two services are working  - All4 and BBC, but probably still buggy - and others may be available over time.
+Currently two services are working  - All4 and BBC and partially ITVX, but BBC and ITVX are still buggy - others may be available over time.

 **Custom Services**